 - The Council shall be composed of one elected representative from each department with

-a graduate program in the College and the Director of Research and Graduate Studies
+a graduate program in the College and the Director of Graduate Studies of the College.

 - The representatives will be elected by their respective full and associate graduate

 - Only faculty members who are associate or full members of the graduate faculty are